 At Universal, certain rides have separate queues for single riders and groups who don’t mind being split up while on the ride.
 As long as you’re tall enough to meet the height requirements, anyone can take advantage of the Single Rider lines.
 That said, we can toadally relate if you do not want to let your younger tadpoles out of your sight, even if they may be tall enough.
 Tweens and teens, however, are generally old enough that they don’t mind riding with strangers … in fact, they may even prefer it over sitting next to Mom and Dad ;)

 It might seem strange to split up on a ride (after all, you’re here on a family vacation), but it can save you a lot of time!
-Some of the Single Rider lines can even cut wait times up to half.
+Some of the Single Rider lines can even cut wait times in half.
 Rest assured, it’s only for the ride itself — your frog squad stays together until the ride’s loading station.
-Just be sure to coordinate a meet-up spot so you can find regroup after the ride.
+Just be sure to coordinate a meet-up spot so you can regroup after the ride.

 Use Mobile Ordering